pnp/sp-dev-fx-webparts/samples/react-page-navigator/README.md

 ## Summary

-This web part fetches all the automatically added Header anchor tags in a SharePoint page and displays them in a Navigation component.
+This web part fetches all the automatically added header anchor tags in a SharePoint page and displays them in a navigation component.

-When added to a Vertical Section it can be used as a Contents table for the page:
+When added to a vertical section it can be used as a contents table for the page:

 ![Page Navigator](./assets/PageNavigator.gif)